grantwinney/pinboard-bookmarks-to-chrome/README.md

 ## Selecting Tags
 Select the tags you want to generate bookmarks for.
 When you click a tag on the right, you'll see it appear in the treeview list on the left.
 Drag items around in the treeview to reorder them.
 Right-click on the treeview to create folders and perform other actions. _(Some actions won't always be available, like renaming a folder when you've right-clicked on a tag.)_

+Also read about the "Desired AND operator" and "Desired OR operator" options directly below this.

 ## Options
 Click on the gear icon in the upper-right corner to view the available options.